Hobblebush/bio-blog/content/reproduction/cyclebyweek.md

 -Ferning: For the first three months, or if your cycle does not have an obvious pattern, you should check your ferning patterns this week.
 During week four ferning should not be present.
 There can be an estrogen spike just before the beginning of the next cycle which would cause a second ferning event.

-**NOTE** The estrogen spike at the end of the cycle can also cause a second positive on an OPK, this (and expense) is why we do not suggest testing with OPKs through the entire cycle. **
+**NOTE** The estrogen spike at the end of the cycle can also cause a second positive on an OPK, this (and cost) is why we do not suggest testing with OPKs through the entire cycle. **

 ***
 ***